popadana10/popadana10/README.md

 Hey!
 I'm Dana. 👋

-💞️ I'm passionate about exploring the intersection of art and technology.
-I love coding and creative projects! 🎨👩‍💻

 🚀🌱 Currently, I'm diving into HTML, CSS, JavaScript, PHP and exploring UI/UX design principles.

 💼 I'm on the lookout for opportunities where I can apply my coding skills in a creative and collaborative environment.